SteveJustin1963/tec-KB/README.md

 ![](https://github.com/SteveJustin1963/tec-KB/blob/master/pics/kb-fun2.png)

 The first gen's used the SPST momentary PCB Mounted tactile switch; a small circular dome of coloured plastic, with that vintage wobbly click clack feel.
-Labels were hand drawn with black markers then nail varnished to seal it on.
-Now 40 year on, new keys can still be had from Altronics.
-Or like a new set of mags we now have coloured square keys with clear plastic covers.
+Labels were hand drawn with black markers or Dymo printed then nail varnished to seal it on.
+Now 40 year on, new keys can still be had from Altronics, or like a new set of mags we now have coloured square keys with clear plastic covers.
+There are still many other possibilities.

 In issue 15; "The LCD will be supported further in issue 16 and if all goes well, we will have a cheap, full alpha-numeric keyboard with supporting software".
-Follwing this up with Colin Mitchell (2019) he said, "I can't remember what they were going to use, 15 years ago.
+Sadley this didnt eventuate.
+Following this up with Colin Mitchell (2019) he said, "I can't remember what they were going to use, 15 years ago.
 You can buy a keyboard for $12.00".
 He is right, using a modern KB is cheaper than a DIY one, but not as fun!
 I dont like using usb on the tec1, and ps2 type kb is better but still needs decoding.

+### Review
+- review current tec-1 kb design, code and operation
+- review FB group chats, eg changed code reflect new key positions

-### How about a small Blackberry Q10 keyboard
+### My project 1 - Blackberry Q10 keyboard
 - get a bbq10kbd_breakout pcb

 ![](https://github.com/SteveJustin1963/tec-KB/blob/master/pics/120093001_2804585019774865_2639766788032736065_n2.jpg)

 ![](https://github.com/SteveJustin1963/tec-KB/blob/master/pics/9_11_29a2.png)

-### Review
-- review current tec-1 kb design, code and operation
-- review FB group chats, eg changed code reflect new key positions
+### My project 2 - old Ascii parallel port keyboard
+-

+### My project 3 - ps2 kb with asci decoder
+-

 ### Iterate
 - https://github.com/SteveJustin1963/tec-TOUCH